-Why later start times matter
+Why later school start times matter

+During the 2016-2017 academic year, the Seattle School District delayed the secondary school start time from 7:50 a.m. to 8:45 a.m. and tracked student outcomes.
+Students in the study wore an Actiwatch Spectrum Plus by Philips for 2 weeks and completed a sleep diary and standardized questionnaires.
+Pre-post results showed reduced sleepiness and an increase in sleep duration of 34 minutes (from 6 hours and 50 min to 7 hours and 24 min).
 Additional findings included improved attendance and 4.5% increase in median grades.
 While the study can’t say definitively that better sleep was the main reason for the improved grades, it certainly could have been a factor, as increased alertness and attentiveness could result in better academic engagement in general.

 Can COVID-19 distance learning help teens?

-Additionally, teens can learn to maintain a consistent wake and sleep schedule, even on the weekends.
+Teens can learn to maintain a consistent wake and sleep schedule, even on the weekends.
 Large variations in sleep schedules can make you feel more tired.
 Sticking to a regular sleep and wake pattern helps you feel your best, both physically and mentally.
-It helps to create a routine before bed as well, which could include a reading a book or listening to relaxing music before falling asleep.
+It helps to create a routine before bed as well, which could include reading a book or listening to relaxing music before falling asleep.

 And of course, teens who struggle with sleep problems should reach out to a medical professional for more tips, according to the Sleep Foundation.